Arts & Crafts Kitchens

 Coppes started in 1876 with a sawmill and has been in continuous operation ever since.
 Coppes Commons is now leasing retail space, offering meeting areas for events such as weddings, etc. in the restored factory buildings.
 Also, we collect the Hoosier kitchen cabinets that were made in this factory and display them in our Coppes kitchen Cabinet Museum in a second-floor room.

 We have found the names of 34 different companies that offered kitchen cabinets that could be labeled Hoosiers, most were in or near Indiana which helped the Hoosier name stick to this style of cabinet.
 The age-old question that everyone wants answered is which company was earliest in manufacturing "Hoosier" cabinets and which company made the most cabinets.
-I can only speak for Coppes Commons, hopefully someone with factual information will add their knowledge to the discussion.
+I can only speak for Coppes Commons, hopefully, someone with factual information will add their knowledge to the discussion.

 In Nappanee, Indiana there was an existing furniture company that was making and selling tall stand-alone kitchen cabinets as early as 1897 (we have the catalog).
 This company was named Nappanee Furniture Co. and was directed by Albert and Charles Mutschler.
 I personally give the credit for developing the early kitchen cabinet here in Nappanee to Albert and Charles.
 In 1902, the Nappanee Furniture Co. joined with Coppes Bros. & Zook and started to concentrate on manufacturing kitchen cabinets.
 Around 1913 the partnership had a friendly split with the Coppes & Zook Co. keeping and enlarging the kitchen cabinet business.
-The Mutschler Brothers Company went on to become a major producer of modern kitchen.
+The Mutschler Brothers Company went on to become a major producer of modern kitchens.

 In our collection, we have a ledger book from 1924, in that one year Coppes Bros. & Zook produced and sold 74,000 Hoosier style cabinets (I counted them), and continued to offer Hoosier style cabinets until the early 1940s.
 As the kitchen cabinet style changed in the early 30s, Coppes, like other cabinet companies, began adding wall mounted cabinets and base units in their catalogs.

-Here in Nappanee we like to think of our two local kitchen cabinet factories as an additional reason for Nappanee being world famous.
+Here in Nappanee, we like to think of our two local kitchen cabinet factories as an additional reason for Nappanee being world famous.

-Thank You, hope you will visit our web site and our museum.
+Thank You, hope you will visit our website and our museum.

 Altogether, as many as forty different companies were manufacturing Hoosier-style cabinets by 1920.
-As competition grew, the various manufacturers strove to out do each other with useful (and sometimes not so useful) features.
+As competition grew, the various manufacturers strove to outdo each other with useful (and sometimes not so useful) features.
 In 1921, The McDougall Co., of Frankfort, Indiana introduced a cabinet with shelves that automatically extended when the door was opened.
 The McDougall "Auto-Front" cabinet sold from $14.50 to $54.00 and could be purchased "on approval" for 30 days and paid for on the installment plan.

-G. L. Sellers & Sons of Elwood, Indiana manufactured a line of popular cabinets that trumped McDougall by not only offering an Auto-Front device, but also an automatic lowering flour bin and 13 "other long missed" features, including a recipe card box and porceliron rather than wood shelves.
+G. L. Sellers & Sons of Elwood, Indiana manufactured a line of popular cabinets that trumped McDougall by not only offering an Auto-Front device but also an automatic lowering flour bin and 13 "other long missed" features, including a recipe card box and porceliron rather than wood shelves.

 The Boone kitchen Cabinet manufactured by Campbell-Smith-Ritchie Co. of Lebanon, Indiana, took gadgetry to its ultimate with cabinets that included a fold-out ironing board, a pull-out stool, a mechanical, wind-up alarm-clock/timer, a coffee-grinder, a mirror and even a desk complete with pigeonholes and a pencil drawer.